adioshun/gitBook_DeepDrive/paper2017-segcloud.md

 - Huang et al. [32] present a 3D-FCNN for 3D **semantic segmentation** which produces coarse voxel level segmentation.

+###### [16]

-Dai et al. [16] also propose a fully convolutionalarchitecture, but they make a single predictionfor all voxels in the same voxel grid column.
+- Dai et al. [16] also propose a fully convolutional architecture, but they make a single prediction for all voxels in the same voxel grid column.

-This makesthe wrong assumption that a voxel grid column contains 3Dpoints with the same object label.
+This makes the wrong assumption that a voxel grid column contains 3D points with the same object label.

-All the aforementionedmethods are limited by the fact that they do not explicitlyenforce spatial consistency between neighboring points predictionsand/or provide a coarse labeling of the 3D data.In contrast, our method makes fine-grained predictions foreach point in the 3D input, explicitly enforces spatial consistencyand models class interactions through a CRF.
+All the aforementioned methods are limited by the fact that they do not explicitly enforce spatial consistency between neighboring points predictions and/or provide a coarse labeling of the 3D data.

+In contrast, our method makes fine-grained predictions for each point in the 3D input, explicitly enforces spatial consistency and models class interactions through a CRF.

 Also,in contrast to [53], we readily scale to larger and arbitrarilysized inputs, since our classifier stage is fully convolutional.